shishirkallapur/CS5010-Image_Processor/README.md

 2) java -jar GRIME.jar -text : when invoked in this manner the program opens in an interactive text mode and allows the user to type the commands and execute it one line at a time(Please look at the USEME file for the valid syntax and commands allowed).

-3)java -jar GRIME.jar : when invoked in this manner the program opens the graphical user interface.
+3) java -jar GRIME.jar : when invoked in this manner the program opens the graphical user interface.
 This is also what happens if one double-clicks on the jar file.

 Note: The code will be made available upon the request.
 Please email kallapurshishir12@gmail.com for the source code